amitmessika1/amitmessika1/README.md

 # Hi there, I'm Amit 👋

-🎓 B.Sc. in **Computer Science and Economics** from Ben-Gurion University of the Negev.
+🎓 B.Sc. in **Computer Science and Economics from Ben-Gurion University of the Negev**.

 I’m a passionate developer who enjoys building systems, learning new technologies and solving complex problems.